 Slow Cooker Maple Glazed Ham

-Slow Cooker Maple Glazed Ham is an easy slow cooker ham warmed low and slow with a homemade maple glaze!
+Slow Cooker Maple Glazed Ham is an easy slow cooker ham warmed low and slow with a homemade maple glaze.
+It’s so tender, and so much better than Honey Baked Ham!

 Cancel that Honey Baked Ham order because you don’t need it anymore!
 This Slow Cooker Maple Glazed Ham is everything you want your ham to be and it takes less time to prep than it will for you to stand in line to pick up that Honey Baked Ham.